An overview of inheritance tax in Portugal

 Along with the declaration, each beneficiary must provide:

-The Autoridade Tributária e Aduaneira will assess the stamp duty based on the declared assets.
+The Portuguese Tax and Customs Authority (Autoridade Tributária e Aduaneira) will assess the stamp duty based on the declared assets.
 Payment is due within the same three-month period.
 Failure to do so may result in penalties.

-• Lumon EU bank accounts: Our EU bank accounts enable the direct receipt of funds from foreign solicitors, allowing us to receive your foreign currency inheritance without you holding a bank account in that country or currency.
+- Lumon EU bank accounts: This facilitates the direct receipt of funds from foreign solicitors.
+Lumon can receive your foreign currency inheritance without you needing to hold a bank account in that country or currency.

 FAQs about Portuguese inheritance tax